B2B Professionals Shaking Hands

 Nurturing leads takes several different forms, but basically, any exposure of your brand to the lead counts.

-However, once a prospect is in your ecosystem, lead nurturing includes visits to your website and social media pages as well as reading your resources.
 They are likely to be doing this over time and you can’t track every interaction.
 It's all part of how to nurture prospects, so make sure you’re showing up in as many places as possible and that your messaging is consistent across all platforms and channels.

-Freya's 7 Steps to Creating a Lead Nurturing Strategy
+7 Steps to Creating a Lead Nurturing Strategy

-You've chosen your lead generation campaign; now you need to plan how to nurture your leads once you've received them.
+Once you've chosen your lead generation campaign, you need to plan how to nurture your leads once you've received them.
+Here is a breakdown of Freya's top lead nurturing tools and tips.

 Step 1: Remember, speed is of the essence.